Analysis of non-diffusive avalanche transport of energetic particles: 1D reduced model for AE driven turbulence

 The ITER 15MA baseline scenario is taken as reference case \citep{spb16} (see also \cite{ML12,ML13,Ph15}).
 The initial EP profile is described by \eref{fhot} with $B_1\simeq0.5$, $B_2\simeq-1.2$ and $B_3\simeq3.2$, and the least damped 27 toroidal AEs, described in the linear analysis of \cite{Ph15}, are included in the dynamics.
 Specifically, $n_{AE}\in[12,30]$ for the main (high-$n_{AE}$) branch (HnB) and $n_{AE}\in[5,12]$ for the low branch (LnB).
 In \figref{fig_1}---A, we plot $f_{H}^0(s)$ from \eref{fhot} indicating with colored vertical lines the mode resonance positions.
 The determination of the free parameter $\eta$ is outlined in some detail in \cite{carlearo-ppcf,nceps22} and it results related to the fraction of the most resonant particles.
 Consistently, we assume $\eta=0.007$ (with $\ell^*=400$) throughout this paper.
 In \figref{fig_1}---B, we show the obtained linear drives from \eref{disrel} using this value for $\eta$ and the above mentioned $f_{H}^0(s)$.
 We also plot the damping $\gamma_{dj}$ obtained by scaling data from \cite{spb16} (as previously described), and the corresponding effective growth rates $\gamma_{j}$.
 It clearly emerges how part of the HnB and all the LnB results linearly stable (sub-dominant).
+The damping, growth rates, and frequencies of the considered modes are thoroughly examined in \cite{Ph15}, which highlights the complexity of the damping behavior.
+In particular, the least damped TAE branch changes from $n_{AE}=m,m+1$ to $n_{AE}=m+2,m+3$ (here $m$ denotes the poloidal harmonic mode number) with increasing radial position ($s=0.53$), avoiding significant continuum damping for $n_{AE}<12$.